 Families and Autism Research Lab

-Research in the Families and Autism Research Lab (FAR) Lab focuses on contextual aspects of autism spectrum disorder (ASD) across the life course, such as family relationships, friendships, and social and community participation, especially during the transition from adolescence to adulthood.
+Research in the Families and Autism Research Lab (FAR) Lab focuses on contextual aspects of autism across the life course, such as family relationships, friendships, and social and community participation, especially during the transition from adolescence to adulthood.

-The ROAD Ahead Study funded by the U.S. Department of Education’s Institute of Education Sciences (IES).
+The ROAD Ahead Study is funded by the U.S. Department of Education’s Institute of Education Sciences (IES).
 This study focuses on the interventions and supports provided to diploma track high school students on the autism spectrum, and how they learn to manage the responsibilities of adulthood.
-For information about this study, please contact us at email@example.com.
+For information about this study, please contact us at firstname.lastname@example.org.